kbase/auth2/README.md

 See the current user's profile.

 PUT /api/V2/me
 Update the current user's email address and display name.
-Takes form or JSON encoded data with the keys `display` and `email`.
-Use the `Content-Type` header to specify input type.
+Takes JSON encoded data with the keys `display` and `email`.

 GET /api/V2/users/?list=&lt;comma separated user names&gt;
 Validate a set of user names and get the users' display names.
 Returns a map of username ->